thingsboard/thingsboard.github.io/docs/pe/edge/getting-started.md

         title: 'Click on the "Manage owner and groups" button;'
     2:
         image: /images/pe/edge/getting-started/step-5-item-3-pe.png
-        title: 'Enter the group name (for example, "Edge Dashboard Group") in the "Groups" fields and click "Create a new one!" blue link;'
+        title: 'Now we need to create a new dashboard group and add the previously created dashboard to it.
+Enter a name for the new dashboard group (for example, "Edge Dashboard Group") in the "Groups" fields and click "Create a new one!" blue link;'
     3:
         image: /images/pe/edge/getting-started/step-5-item-4-pe.png
-        title: 'Click the "Add" button to create new dashboard group;'
+        title: 'In the "Add entity group" window, click the "Add" button to create new dashboard group;'
     4:
         image: /images/pe/edge/getting-started/step-5-item-5-pe.png
         title: 'Newly created "Edge Dashboard Group" appeared in the "Groups" field.
 Click the "Update" button;'